 Lisa on 3 yr. old training mare

-Since 1989, Mary has trained and instructed on farms and ranches in Pennsylvania, New Jersey, Colorado, Tennessee, Arizona, Florida, Maine and North Carolina.
-Through the years she continued to fly in to assist at clinics and resident weeks and has spent several stints working at Ron's school in Arizona.
+Mary has trained and instructed on farms and ranches in Pennsylvania, New Jersey, Colorado, Tennessee, Arizona, Florida, Maine and North Carolina.
+She also continued to fly in to assist at clinics and resident weeks and has spent several stints working at Ron's school in Arizona.

 Mary Jani's e-mail contact: firstname.lastname@example.org